 - Find ways to take ownership of your responsibilities.
 Get in the habit of signing yourself up for standardized tests and initiating college research and virtual visits.
 Soon enough, you’ll be on your own and glad you got some practice taking responsibility.

 - Keep an eye out for news about the PSAT this fall.
-If it’s an option and you’re an especially capable test-taker, you should consider taking the PSAT even if you think you’ll eventually take the ACT and not the SAT.
-Unless changes are announced, the PSAT is part of the criteria to become a National Merit Scholar.
+You should consider taking the PSAT even if you think you’ll eventually take the ACT and not the SAT.
+The PSAT is part of the criteria to become a National Merit Scholar.

 - If you are eager to begin the college search, take advantage of the myriad opportunities for online engagement that colleges and universities have rolled out during the pandemic.
 Doing virtual info sessions and tours can be a great first step to help you plan meaningful college visits when campuses open up again and make the best use of time when that happens.

-If a new school year in an uncertain environment seems daunting, just remember to control the controllables: focus on what you can do to position yourself for success and trust that the rest will work itself out when the time comes.
+If a new school year seems daunting, just remember to control the controllables: focus on what you can do to position yourself for success and trust that the rest will work itself out when the time comes.
 But if you have specific questions or need additional support, reach out.
 We’re here to help.